 - The individual must be fully informed by the attending physician of:

-- his or her medical diagnosis and prognosis of six months or less,
+- Their medical diagnosis and prognosis of six months or less to live if the disease takes its natural course.

-- the potential risks associated with taking the medical aid-in-dying medication,
+- The potential risks associated with taking the medical aid-in-dying medication including the probable result of death following ingestion of the medical aid-in-dying medication.

-- all additional feasible treatment alternatives and opportunities, including comfort care, and palliative or hospice services
+- All additional feasible treatment alternatives and opportunities, including comfort care, palliative care, and/or hospice services.

 How does a patient demonstrate residency?